SWaTEval/swateval.github.io/_sources/framework/index.rst.txt

 **Step 3.** (Optional) Install Docker-DNS gen

 .. warning::
-    Make sure to propperly configure the addresses of your services in the ``config.yaml`` file if you decide to skip this step.
+    Make sure to properly configure the addresses of your services in the ``config.yaml`` file if you decide to skip this step.

 To install the Docker DNS server, use the automation script provided in: